NCAR/interactive3d/index.md

 This is a visualization adapted for testing interactive 3D capabilities on the web.
 It depicts wind speed data from a simulation using the System for Integrated Modeling of the Atmosphere (SIMA) variable-resolution grid over Greenland.

+Note: If nothing appears on the interactive page, click or touch the page to start the animation.

 - Computational Modeling: Adam Herrington (NCAR/CGD)
 - Visualization: Matt Rehme (NCAR/CISL), Adam Herrington (NCAR/CGD)